srich36/webpack-react-eslint-boilerplate/README.md

 - `webpack-dev-server` does not write the bundle to disk by default.
 Instead it just serves it from memory
 - `clean-webpack-plugin`
   - All files within the output path of the webpack configuration will be deleted upon a webpack running.
 Note that the folders themselves won't be deleted.

+### Github Actions

+Github actions define workflows that have a list of jobs that can be ran concurrently.
+Only if you specify the `needs` keyword will one job require the first job to finish successfully before executing.
+This is useful for building and testing followed by a job that needs successful tests for deployment.